Skip to Main Content

 Franklin, A.W.
 (2012) 'Management of the problem', in Smith, S.M. (ed.)
 The maltreatment of children.
 Lancaster: MTP, pp. 83–95.

 Norrie, C., Hammond, J., D'Avray, L., Collington, V. and Fook, J. (2012) 'Doing it differently?
 A review of literature on teaching reflective practice across health and social care professions', Reflective Practice, 13(4), pp. 565–578.
+Available at: https://doi.org/10.1080/14623943.2012.670628

-Newspaper article (electronic or print)
+Newspaper article (print)

 Mansell, W. and Bloom, A. (2018) '£10,000 carrot to tempt physics experts', The Guardian, 20 June, p.
 5.